fralau/mkdocs-macros-plugin/webdoc/docs/pages.md

     If you wish to have it typed in a nice tabular form, you can use:
     `{{ context(page.meta) | pretty }}`

+!!!
+Warning "Caution"
+    If variables in the metadata have the same name as variables already defined (suche as `extra`, `config`, etc.) those will be overwritten, but for this page only.

 ### Using the`Set` keyword